Comfort the Sick

 These are just a few of the inspiring partners we work with to comfort the sick:

 Want to comfort the sick in your community?
 Sometimes the best first step is understanding how someone with a major illness feels.
-Here’s some books that will help.
+As an Amazon Associate Project Giving Kids earns a small commission from qualifying purchases. *

 *The books, websites, charities, and/or other entities we share does not imply explicit endorsement by PGK, nor does PGK have any responsibility for the content provided by other organizations or websites.
 Content on this site is provided for informational purposes only.